-Furthermore, the withholding tax restriction referred to above is based on the current reservation made by Germany under the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the "MLI") with respect to the tie-breaker provision included in Article 4(3) of the double tax treaty between Germany and the Netherlands (the "MLI tie-breaker reservation").
-If Germany changes its MLI tie-breaker reservation, we will not be entitled to any benefits of the double tax treaty between Germany and the Netherlands do not reach an agreement on our tax residency for purposes of the double tax treaty between Germany and the Netherlands, except to the extent and in such manner as may be agreed upon by the authorities.
-As a result, any dividends distributed by us during the period no such agreement has been reached between Germany and the Netherlands.
+Furthermore, the withholding tax restriction referred to above is based on the current reservation of Germany under the MLI with respect to the dual resident entities.
+If Germany changes its MLI reservation on Article 4 of the MLI, we may not be entitled to any benefits of the double tax treaty between Germany and the Netherlands, including the withholding tax restriction, as long as Germany and the Netherlands do not reach an agreement on our tax residency for purposes of the double tax treaty between Germany and the Netherlands, except to the extent and in such manner as may be agreed upon by the authorities.
+As a result, any dividends distributed by us during the period till when no such agreement has been reached between Germany and the Netherlands, may be subject to withholding tax both in Germany and the Netherlands.